 All site leaders and RUOs will be required to attend the Leadership Retreat from 3-5 p.m. on Feb.
-21. At the retreat, group leaders will learn how to establish team cohesion through the use of group building and reflection activities, ways to guide the group development process and techniques for incorporating education into service.
+21 in SSA 14.245.
+At the retreat, group leaders will learn how to establish team cohesion through the use of group building and reflection activities, ways to guide the group development process and techniques for incorporating education into service.

 Pre-Trip Orientation with the Dean of Students

 At the pre-trip orientation, ASB participants will learn about program expectations and have a chance to hear from the Office of Community Standards and Conduct before traveling together the week of spring break.
 The Office of Community Standards and Conduct encourages student learning, growth, and development by promoting awareness of the University’s expectations of behavior, holding students accountable for violations of these expectations, and developing educational sanctions designed to address the consequences of student decisions.
 The pre-trip orientation is mandatory for all participants, including site leaders and RUOs.
 2020 Pre-Trip Orientation will be offered on the following dates: